FitProgressApp/FitProgressRepo/README.md

 - Required User Feature: User can log and view past workouts.

-Weight Tracking Screen
+Profile View Screen
-- Required User Feature: User can log and track their weight over time.
+- Required User Feature: User can view their information: username, display name, weight goal, current weight

-Routine Creation Screen
-- Required User Feature: User can create and modify workout routines.
+- Required User Feature: User can update weight on profile view

+Workout Feed Screen:
+- Required User Feature: Displays buttons for each individual workout, user should be able to click on it and see the details of the exercise

 3. Navigation
 Tab Navigation (Tab to Screen)

+Login Screen
+Signup screen
-Home Feed
+Workout Feed
+Workout Display
 Workout Log
-Weight Tracking
 Profile

 Flow Navigation (Screen to Screen)

 Login Screen
-- Leads to Home Feed
+- Leads to workout feed if user signs in
+- If user wants to sign up, leads to registration screen

-Registration Screen
+Signup Screen
-- Leads to setup Screen
+- Leads to workout feed when user signs up with valid credentials

-Setup screen
+Workout Feed
-- Leads to Home feed
+- Leads to screen where exercise details are shown
+- Can navigate to workout log page or profile page

 Workout Detail Screen
+- Leads back to the workout feed

+Workout Log:
+- Can navigate to profile page or workout feed

+Profile page:
-- Leads to Modifications and Historical Data
+- Leads to signin screen if user decides to log out
+- Can navigate to workout log or workout feed

 Wireframes

 ![draw](https://hackmd.io/_uploads/rJhVO2jAa.png)

 Schema